kagisearch/kagi-docs/docs/kagi/features/lenses.md

 You can create your own Lenses where you specify parameters such as:

 - Region
-- Up to 10 includes websites
+- Up to 10 included websites
 - Up to 10 excluded websites
 - Up to 5 included keywords
 - Up to 5 excluded keywords